 Fiddlehead – Canada based but open to good writing in English from all over the world, looking always for freshness and surprise.
 Our editors are always happy to see new unsolicited works in fiction and poetry.
 Paying market.

 Five Chapters – A five-part story will be published every week, serial-style, beginning on Monday and followed by a new installment each weekday.
 This sounds like it’d be a good way to push yourself if you have a work in progress and flagging will.
+Watch out for your rights though, especially if it’s a piece you hope to publish in book or other form down the road.
 Read more.

 Glimmer Train – This is a paying US market for your stories.
-They accept submissions year round and have some periods (September, for instance) where no reading fee is required.
-You have to sign in to submit online.
-Read more.
+They accept submissions and run contests year round for a reading fee.
 I checked with them and if the online submission fee (US$2) is a hardship, you can submit, at only the cost of postage, to

 P.O.
 Box 80430

 Portland, OR 97280-1430